 Passionate about improving the handling and reporting of missing data in randomised controlled trials

-My research interests include the handling and reporting of missing data in randomised clinical trials, the use of patient reported outcomes and the methodology used in surgical trials.
-I hold a fellowship at the Health Economics Research Centre, Nuffield Department of Population Health, where I am focusing my methodology research on missing data in patient reported outcome measures collected during randomised controlled trials.
+My research interests include the handling and reporting of missing data in randomised clinical trials, the use of patient reported outcomes and surgical trials methodology.

 A comparison of statistical approaches for analysing missing longitudinal patient reported outcome data in randomised controlled trials